VL5H/File-Conversion-Web-App/README.md

    *notes: The outputs and uploads directories should be auto-created upon first run of the web app.

 Running/Usage Instructions:
-1. Create/activate you virtual environment (you will need Python 3.8 or higher) and run the command: ```pip install -r requirements.txt```
+1. Create/activate your virtual environment (you will need Python 3.8 or higher) and run the command: ```pip install -r requirements.txt```
 2. Open the "app.py" file and run it.
-3. A link to the Flask development server should appear in you terminal, paste this link into your browser.
+3. A link to the Flask development server should appear in your terminal, paste this link into your browser.
 (Ex.: Running on http://000.0.0.0:0000)
 4. Click on the "upload" button to upload a pdf file. (only one file at a time)
-5. Press the "convert" button to convert you pdf file to a markdown file.
+5. Press the "convert" button to convert your pdf file to a markdown file.
 A text box will appear directly below the "convert" button with a preview of your file in the markdown format.
-You can make any neccessary edits here.
+You can make any necessary edits here.
 6. Scroll down and press the "download" button to download your final markdown file.